Disabilities, Learning Challenges, and Educational Tips

 Celebrate Achievements

-• Recognize and celebrate small victories and accomplishments, as this can boost your child’s self-esteem and motivation.
+• Recognize and celebrate small victories and accomplishments, boosting your child’s self-esteem and motivation.

 Keep Records